About Decisions

 Rules

-Each decision consists of the following configuration which defines which rules should be run and how often:
+Each Decision has configuration that controls which rules run and how often:

 Action Type | Purpose |